ashim888/csit-c/Assignments/assignment_4/README.md

 4. WAP to merge two sorted arrays in another array in a sorted order.

-5. WAP to input any 10 numbers in an array and find out the Maximum and Minimum Value.

-6. WAP in C to input any 10 numbers in an array and search an element.

-7. WAP in C to input 10 numbers and find out even and odd.
-After finding, please do add odd numbers only and even numbers only separately and display it.

-8. WAP to find transpose of a given Matrix
+5. WAP to find transpose of a given Matrix

-9. WAP to find whether the given string is palindrome or not.

-10. WAP to input a string and convert it into upper case and vice versa.

-11. Write a program to read a string and search a specified word in given string. (use function strstr() )
+6. Write a program to read a string and search a specified word in given string. (use function strstr() )

-12. WAP in C to take input M*N from user and find a row sum and column sum
+7. WAP in C to take input M*N from user and find a row sum and column sum

 ###Eg:
 |    |    |    |